canonical/proxy-confdb-demo/README.md

 # A Confdb Demo

-Confdbs provide a new mechanism for configuring snaps in the snappy ecosystem.
+Confdb provides a new mechanism for configuring snaps in the snappy ecosystem.
 They enable configuration sharing between snaps while ensuring proper access control.

 For this demo, we'll set up a `network` confdb to share proxy configuration between snaps.